September 8, 2016

 As more data is generated, it's becoming increasingly important to be able to work with real-time data.
 Real-time, or streaming, data is generated continuously, and in the case of the stock market, there can be millions of rows generated every hour.
 Due to size and time constraints, there often isn't a neat dataset that you can analyze — you'll need to either store the data to analyze later, or analyze it in real time, as you get it.

 Being able to work with streaming data is a critical skill for any aspiring data scientist.
-In this Python API tutorial, we'll talk about strategies for working with streaming data, and walk through an example where we stream and store data from Twitter.
+In this API tutorial, we'll talk about strategies for working with streaming data, and walk through an example where we stream and store data from Twitter.

 Twitter